sewmyheadon/bitsy/README.md

 3. Click Activate to use your new theme right away.

 ### Development
-Since bitsy is a starter theme, chances are you're going to continue theme development using bitsy as a basis.
+Since Bitsy is a starter theme, chances are you're going to continue theme development using Bitsy as a basis.

-While you don't have to use it, bitsy's all set up with Grunt to do the following:
+While you don't have to use it, Bitsy's all set up with Grunt to do the following:
 - Compile SASS using Compass
 - Test our JS
 - Concatenate JS